romgar/presentations/factory_boy/factory_boy.md

 # Current problem

-How to create a complex set of data in tests that is:
+Find a way to create a complex set of data in test environment that is:

     - Fast
     - Simple
+    - Readable
     - DRY

-For example, a model A that needs 10 other different models to be instantiated.

 ---

 # Several solutions

--
+- Create your own code
-- Django built-in fixtures (xml/yaml/json).
+- Use Django built-in fixtures (xml/yaml/json)
+- Use some python packages created for that purpose: factory_boy, model_mummy

 ---